So you want to write a guest post for TLT? Start here: TLT Guest Post Guidelines

 Our Mission

-Teen Librarian Toolbox (TLT) is a professional development website for teen librarians, created by Karen Jensen and collecting the experience of four MLS librarians and over 50 collective years of library work.
+Teen Librarian Toolbox (TLT) is a professional development website for teen librarians, created by Karen Jensen in 2011 and collecting the experience of three MLS librarians and over 50 collective years of library work.
 Our mission is to to help libraries serving teens (and anyone who cares about teens) and to foster a community of professional development and resource sharing by providing quality information, discussions, book reviews and more.
-We welcome guest posts and our book review policy can be found here.
 We are available for presentations, seminars, and consulting on a limited basis.
 Contact us for more information.
+Our goals are to be comprehensive, diverse and inclusive, and empowering.

-Amanda MacGregor, MA – Book Reviewer Extraordinaire and Guest Post Editor
+Amanda MacGregor, MA – Book Reviewer Extraordinaire and Guest Post Coordinator

 Ally Watkins, MLIS – Collecting Comics